Schedule Variance: Why You Should Care & 5 Tips for Avoiding Negative Impact

 Companies must have an index of schedule variance to ensure they adequately protect themselves from the risk.
 By taking into account various factors, companies can create an index that accurately reflects the level of risk associated with variances from expectations.

-schedule variance positive
+Schedule variance positive

 Several factors can cause unexpected changes in customer demand, mergers and acquisitions, and employee turnover.
 Management should use schedule variance to their advantage by taking advantage of opportunities that arise from these events.